dumux/dumux/examples/1ptracer/README.md

     OnePTestProblem(std::shared_ptr<const GridGeometry> gridGeometry)
     : ParentType(gridGeometry) {}
 ```
-First, we define the type of boundary conditions depending on location.
+First, we define the type of boundary conditions depending on the location.
 Two types of boundary conditions
 can be specified: Dirichlet or Neumann boundary condition.
 On a Dirichlet boundary, the values of the
 primary variables need to be fixed.
 On a Neumann boundary condition, values for derivatives need to be fixed.
-Mixed boundary conditions (different types for different equations on the same boundary) are not accepted.
+Mixed boundary conditions (different types for different equations on the same boundary) are not accepted for
+cell-centered finite volume schemes.
 ```cpp
     BoundaryTypes boundaryTypes(const Element &element,
                                 const SubControlVolumeFace &scvf) const
     {
         BoundaryTypes values;
 ```
-we retreive the global position, i.e. the vector including the global coordinates
+we retrieve the global position, i.e. the vector with the global coordinates,
-of the finite volume
+of the integration point on the boundary sub-control volume face `scvf`
 ```cpp
         const auto globalPos = scvf.ipGlobal();
 ```